HL7/fhir-sdoh-clinicalcare/input/pagecontent/connecting_applications_with_api_data_sources.md

 The intent of this section is to further standardize the interactions between FHIR APIs and consumer or CBO applications.
 To accomplish this, we recommend that the following processes **SHOULD** be supported by all referral platforms and applications to enable consistent processes to access data.
 The [capability statements](artifacts.html#capability-statements) provide further specifications for servers.

 #### Patient/Client Applications
-Interactions between FHIR-enabled Patient/Client Applications and Providers or CBOs is described in the [Patient Coordination Workflow].
+Interactions between FHIR-enabled Patient/Client Applications and Providers or CBOs are described in the [Patient Coordination Workflow].
 This section describes the initial connection of the Patient/Client application to the referral source (Provider) or referral target (CBO) system.

 1. Applications are registered with the appropriate referral platforms.